proencode/fedora-sh/12-markdown-Archive/packtpub/2305-How_to_Build_Android_Apps_with_Kotlin--230809/00_preface.md

 ---------- cut line ----------

+Preface
+1 Part 1: Android Foundation
+2 Chapter 1: Creating Your First App
+3 Chapter 2: Building User Screen Flows
+4 Chapter 3: Developing the UI with Fragments
+5 Chapter 4: Building App Navigation
+6 Part 2: Displaying Network Calls
+7 Chapter 5: Essential Libraries: Retrofit, Moshi, and Glide 8 Chapter 6: Adding and Interacting with RecyclerView 9 Chapter 7: Android Permissions and Google Maps
+10 Chapter 8: Services, WorkManager, and Notifications 11 Chapter 9: Building User Interfaces Using Jetpack Compose 12 Part 3: Testing and Code Structure
+13 Chapter 10: Unit Tests and Integration Tests with JUnit, Mockito, and Espresso 14 Chapter 11: Android Architecture Components
+15 Chapter 12: Persisting Data
+16 Chapter 13: Dependency Injection with Dagger, Hilt, and Koin 17 Part 4: Polishing and Publishing an App
+18 Chapter 14: Coroutines and Flow
+19 Chapter 15: Architecture Patterns
+20 Chapter 16: Animations and Transitions with CoordinatorLayout and MotionLayout 21 Chapter 17: Launching Your App on Google Play
+22 Index
+23 Other Books You May Enjoy

 About this Book
 Looking to kick-start your app development journey with Android 13, but don’t know where to start?
 How to Build Android Apps with Kotlin is a comprehensive guide that will help jump-start your Android development practice.
 This book starts with the fundamentals of app development, enabling you to utilize Android Studio and Kotlin to get started with building Android projects.
 You'll learn how to create apps and run them on virtual devices through guided exercises.
 Progressing through the chapters, you'll delve into Android's RecyclerView to make the most of lists, images, and maps, and see how to fetch data from a web service.
 You'll also get to grips with testing, learning how to keep your architecture clean, understanding how to persist data, and gaining basic knowledge of the dependency injection pattern.
 Finally, you'll see how to publish your apps on the Google Play store.
 You'll work on realistic projects that are split up into bitesize exercises and activities, allowing you to challenge yourself in an enjoyable and attainable way.
 You'll build apps to create quizzes, read news articles, check weather reports, store recipes, retrieve movie information, and remind you where you parked your car.
 By the end of this book, you'll have the skills and confidence to build your own creative Android applications using Kotlin.